fairlearn/fairlearn/docs/user_guide/datasets.rst

 been established.
 However, given the time period in which the paper was published there may have been a dearth of related measurement models.
-For more information on construct validity, refer to :ref:`construct_validity`.

 Intersectionality also requires consideration.
 Intersectionality is defined as the interesection between multiple demographic groups.